NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Cell

 Cells are a means by which to partition an OpenStack compute cloud into groups.

-In the NeCTAR sense we use cells to identify the various nodes contributing to the NeCTAR cloud.
+At NeCTAR each site runs a different configuration, as a resource cells in an OpenStack Compute cells setup.
+This allows the NeCTAR nodes to do different things such as span multiple data centers, or run off compute node storage with a shared file system, or use on compute node storage with a non-shared file system.
+It's also a way to partition tenants and accounts.

 > CentOS